Armed Man Enters Rialto Police Station and is Shot by Police

-A man with a weapon entered Rialto police station where he was shot Monday, police told NBCLA.
+An armed man followed a police patrol vehicle through a security entrance Monday at the Rialto police station, where he was shot in a parking lot, police told NBCLA.

-A Rialto police captain said the armed man entered a secure area of the station Monday afternoon.
+In a news conference Monday night, Rialto Police Chief Mark Kling said that an armed man followed a police officer into the secured parking area and pointed what appeared to be a rifle at the officer before he was shot.

-Rialto police say there are only two ways into the station, and they are both secure.
+Rialto police said there are only two ways into the station, and they are both secure.
 Police cruisers have a remote to open the gate, and that is how officers get in.

+Rialto police said they went office-by-office to make sure all staff were OK following the shooting.

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.